pablog86/aci-contractchecker/README.md

 ## Description

 This script generates a correlated output from the zoning-rule in the desired leaf switch, it runs locally and using the APIC's APIs.
-It also has the posibility to filter the tenant/contract construct to validate the correct renderization of the policy on the leaf.
+It also has the possibility to filter the tenant/contract construct to validate the correct renderization of the policy on the leaf.

 The script can log in a file the outputs executed for analysis in the same folder of the script.